 How to understand NCEA

 Not sure how NCEA works?
-Find out how credits add up to qualifications, Background to NCEA, how the system works, and what you can do as a parent
+Find out how credits add up to qualifications, the background to NCEA and how the system works.

 What is NCEA?